Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 # Indexing

-It is highly recommended to use indexes on relevant properties to increase performance when using equality , bigger / less than , BETWEEN, IN , LIKE , NOT LIKE, IS NULL statements.
-For more information see [Indexing](./indexing.html).
-The above supported query features can leverage indexes except for the `is NOT null` and `NOT IN`statement.
+It is highly recommended to use indexes on relevant properties to increase performance when using equality, bigger/less than, BETWEEN, IN, LIKE, NOT LIKE,  and IS NULL statements.
+For more information, see [Indexing](./indexing.html).
+The above supported query features can leverage indexes except for the `is NOT null` and `NOT IN`statements.

 # Partitioning Support

-In order to partition the data and rout operations to the correct partition you should specify a "routing column" for each table.
+In order to partition the data and route operations to the correct partition, specify a "routing column" for each table.
 The "routing column" is specified through one of three mechanisms:

 1. A POJO with a [@SpaceRouting](./modeling-your-data.html) field can be sent to the space via the `snapshot` call prior to calling the JDBC API.
 2. Create the table through JDBC; the first index as part of the CREATE TABLE statement will be the routing field.